Autism, Homelessness, and Kindness

 Read MoreEvery time that a new ad featuring a person with a disability comes out, I get ready to cringe.
 So when I learned that Duracell had released a video ad featuring Derrick Coleman, a fullback for the Seattle Seahawks and…

-Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on February 5, 2025.
-These summaries will be added to Smith’s Criminal Case Compendium, a free and searchable…
+Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 17, 2025.
+Trial court erred by conducting summary criminal contempt proceedings when the defendant’s conduct constituted…

-Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the Supreme Court of North Carolina released on January 31, 2025.
-These summaries will be added to Smith’s Criminal Case Compendium, a free and searchable…
+Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 3, 2025.
+In defendant’s trial for felonious possession of stolen goods, admission of police chief’s testimony…

 Read More